Robert McCloskey, Caldecott Winner of Ohio

-Ever see an actual Randolph Caldecott Medal?
-The Caldecott is a prestigious award given to children’s books, and the two awarded to Robert McCloskey can be seen at the Robert McCloskey Museum, which is part of The Heritage Hall Museum in Hamilton, where McCloskey was born and grew up.
-Hamilton has a population of approximately 62,000.
+The Randolph Caldecott Medal is a prestigious award given to creators of children’s books, and the two awarded to Robert McCloskey (1914-2003) in the 1940s and 1950s are on display at the Robert McCloskey Museum.
+It is part of The Heritage Hall Museum at 20 High Street in Hamilton, the town where McCloskey was born and grew up.

-The two books that won McCloskey the Caldecott Medals are Make Way for Ducklings (1942) and Time of Wonder (1958).
-Other awards and items from his life are on display as well.
-(Also see Robert McCloskey through our Massachusetts section.)
+The two children’s books that won McCloskey the Caldecott Medals are Make Way for Ducklings and Time of Wonder.
+Other awards and items from his life are on display at the McCloskey Museum as well.
+(Read more about Robert McCloskey through our Massachusetts section.)

 Visit our X-ultations page to learn about the Caldecott and other literary honors.

-This is the second stop on our Ohio Trail!
+This is the second stop on our Ohio Author Adventures Trail!